High School Intern Programs

 One of the key objectives of ISB involves transferring knowledge gained through research to the community for the benefit of society.
 A second objective is to inspire, prepare and diversify the next generation of researchers.
 The Systems Education Experiences (SEE) program that operates within the Baliga Lab and across ISB meets and surpasses these objectives through a variety of internship and ambassador programs.

-This year we are offering 2 opportunities for high school students.
+This year we will offer 2 opportunities for high school students.
 These opportunities will be a mix of in-person and virtual experiences.
-They begin as soon as this spring and extend potentially throughout the 2024-2025 academic year.
-The application for all of these opportunities was the same.
+They begin as soon as this spring and extend potentially throughout the academic year.
+The application for all of these opportunities is the same.
 This means your one, complete application will allow our hiring committee to consider you for all of the opportunities that you are eligible for and interested in.

 Details on the programs are below.
 Please read all information available before contacting our staff with questions – the Frequently Asked Questions (FAQ) page should be especially helpful, as well as our Tips & Tricks for Professional Communications.
+You can also view LAST YEAR’S Application Checklist to get an idea of what students did to apply for this year’s program.
+Keep in mind that the links on the checklist may NOT be active since the application window is now closed .
 We receive over 300 applications, so put forth your best work throughout the application process in order to improve your chances of being selected to participate.

 OPEN ENROLLMENT: